Child labour in cocoa production

-Child labour
+Child labor

 In 2001, the report A Taste of Slavery: How Your Chocolate May be Tainted won a George Polk Award.
 In it were claims that traffickers promised paid work, housing, and education to children who were forced to labour and undergo severe abuse, that some children were held forcibly on farms and worked up to 100 hours per week, and that attempted escapees were beaten.
 It quoted a former slave: "The beatings were a part of my life" and "when you didn't hurry, you were beaten."

 A small observational study, published in 2005 and financed by USAID, examines the many health hazards of cocoa production in western Ghana.

 In 2006, a study showed many children working on small farms in Côte d'Ivoire, often on family farms.
 Over 11,000 people working on small Ivorian cocoa farms were surveyed.

 A report funded by the U.S. Department of Labor concluded that "Industry and the Governments of Côte d'Ivoire and Ghana have taken steps to investigate the problem and are implementing projects that address issues identified in the Protocol."

 In 2008, in a report featuring responses from Cargill and Hershey's, Fortune magazine reported that "little progress has been made", and in June 2009, the OECD released a position paper on child labour on West African Cocoa Farms, and launched a website on its Regional Cocoa Initiative.

 A major report released in 2015 by the Payson Center for International Development of Tulane University, funded by the United States Department of Labor, reported a 51% increase in the number of child workers (1.4 million) in the cocoa industry in 2013–14, compared to 2008–09.
 The report estimated that over 1.4 million children ages 5 years old to 11 years old were working in agriculture in cocoa-growing areas, approximately 800,000 of them engaged in hazardous work, including working with agricultural chemicals, carrying heavy loads, and working with sharp tools.

 A study of the issue, published in Fortune magazine in the U.S. in March 2016, concluded that approximately 2.1 million children in West Africa "still do the dangerous and physically taxing work of harvesting cocoa".
 The report suggested that it would be a persistent challenge to improve the situation: